-Our study is related not only to the literature on internet auctions but also to a number of recent papers examining race effects in non-auction on-line environments (for example, Pope and Sydnor 2011; Ravina 2008; Doleac and Stein 2010).
+Our study is related not only to the literature on Internet auctions but also to a number of recent studies examining race effects in nonauction online environments (e.g., Pope and Sydnor, 2011; Ravina, 2012; Doleac and Stein, 2013).
 Doleac and Stein's study is closest to this one; they test for race effects in advertising iPod Nanos held by either African-American or Caucasian sellers on Craigslist in 300 different local geographical markets.
-Most of these markets are quite small (the median number of advertisements for iPod Nanos offered for sale in their local market in a week prior to one of their advertisements was three), and transaction prices are privately negotiated via emails after potential buyers respond to a Craigslist advertisement.
-By contrast, in our eBay study, hundreds of thousands of baseball cards are offered for sale at any one time, and transaction prices are set through the internet auction mechanism with no personal interaction and worldwide participation.
-Doleac and Stein's study and our own thus provide complementary tests of the effects of racial appearance in thicker national markets with more transparent transaction pricing (eBay) versus thinner, local markets with privately negotiated pricing (Craigslist).
-While the auction and non-auction environments differ in various ways, both Doleac and Stein and we find that race differences arise in some circumstances.
+Most of these markets are quite small (the median number of advertisements for iPod Nanos offered for sale in their local markets in a week prior to one of their advertisements was three), and transaction prices are privately negotiated via emails after potential buyers respond to a Craigslist advertisement.
+By contrast, in our eBay study, hundreds of thousands of baseball cards are offered for sale at any one time, and transaction prices are set through the Internet auction mechanism with no personal interaction and worldwide participation.
+The Doleac and Stein study and our study thus provide complementary tests of the effects of racial appearance in thicker national markets with more transparent transaction pricing (eBay) versus thinner, local markets with privately negotiated pricing (Craigslist).
+Although the auction and nonauction environments differ in various ways, both Doleac and Stein's study and our own find that race differences arise in some circumstances.

-I. Race in Auctions
+2. Race in auctions

-A threshold question in our study is how racial bias among some or all prospective buyers could affect auction outcomes.
-Because racialized perceptions are likely to differ across individuals who bid in eBay auctions, it is important to consider how such heterogeneity will impact the auction process.
-(By contrast, List (2004) studied the effects of seller race in inperson sportscard sales that did not involve auctioning cards to multiple bidders.)
-As Becker's (1957) seminal work emphasized, the operation of markets may mean that economic outcomes such as wages and prices are not affected by racial bias even if some market participants are racially biased.
+■ A threshold question in our study is how racial bias among some or all prospective buyers could affect auction outcomes.
+Because racialized perceptions are likely to differ across individuals who bid in eBay auctions, it is important to consider how such heterogeneity will affect the auction process.
+(By contrast, List (2004) studied the effects of seller race in in-person sports card sales that did not involve auctioning cards to multiple bidders.)
+As Becker (1957) emphasized, the operation of markets may mean that economic outcomes such as wages and prices are not affected by racial bias even if some market participants are racially biased.

 In a common-value auction, buyers' valuations are in part a product of buyers' estimation of other buyers' valuations.
 How much one bidder values a good depends in part on how much others value it.
-In such auctions, a given buyer's bidding behavior generally will be impacted by racial bias among other potential buyers even if the first buyer personally harbors no racial bias.
+In such auctions, a given buyer's bidding behavior generally will be affected by racial bias among other potential buyers even if the first buyer personally harbors no racial bias.
 Such bias among some bidders will depress bids, which in turn will pull down even bids by individuals who do not themselves harbor direct racial bias.